Kytabyte/CCC/README.md

 This is a collection of my solution of [Canadian Computing Competition (CCC)](https://cemc.uwaterloo.ca/contests/computing.html).
 The solutions are mainly written in C++.
 Python solutions will be updated gradually.

+## Analysis

+From 2021, I am adding a brief analysis for all problems for how to tackle the problem as a comment at the top of each source code file.
+Moreover, I am trying to make the variable name more readable, which will make my solution more understandable.
+I am gradually refactoring the solutions for previous year.

 ## Contributing

 Contribution on missing problems, wrong implementation, optimization, simpifying code, and develop a remarkable different solution are more than welcomed.
 Just send PR and I will be active.